 4# Stronger core

-You think that deadlifting helps you develop posterior chain only?
+Do you think that deadlifting helps you develop posterior chain only?
 Think again.
 Your core is responsible to stabilize your midsection and spine.
 Without a strong core, your spine will hinge down.

-Practicing stiff leg Deadlift will make your core work tremendously in order to keep your spine in right posture and prevent any injury.
-This tremendous pressure on core results in stronger and leaner core.
+Practicing stiff leg Deadlift will make your core work tremendously in order to keep your spine in the right posture and prevent any injury.
+This tremendous pressure on core results in a stronger and leaner core.

 5# Lift more